 Symptoms: Fish breathing heavily or gasping at the surface after a water change.
 The fish will appear pale, and later may shed mucus and develop red patches on the body or fins.

-Chlorine burns the skin and sensitive gill filaments of the fish which can lead to asphyxia.
+Chlorine and chloramine burns the skin and sensitive gill filaments of the fish which can lead to asphyxia.